Elering/estfeed-datahub-docs/eng/06-agreements.md

 - An aggregator can only add aggregation agreements if they have a valid portfolio agreement (i.e. when the aggregator is in someone’s portfolio).
 The validity period is not taken into account.
 - An open supply agreement cannot be entered into without a valid grid agreement at the metering point.
 The duration of the open supply agreement cannot exceed the duration of the grid agreement at either end point.
 - An aggregation agreement cannot be entered into without a valid grid agreement at the grid metering point (also called the master metering point).
 The duration of the aggregation agreement cannot exceed the duration of the grid agreement at either end point.
-- The customer of the open supply and aggregation agreement must be the same person who is also the customer of the grid agreement.

 Other rules: